AuditoryVO/INTEGRAL-OMC-Exploration/README.md

 INSTALLATION:

-1- Download all the files in the same folder
+1- Download all the content of this repo in a folder

-2- Run in your terminal pip3 install Requirements.txt
+2- In your terminal, run: pip3 install Requirements.txt

 3- Open your DAW with any virtual instrument

-4- In the notebook, change the path to your preferred MIDI file.
+4- Open the notebook and change the path to your preferred MIDI file.

 5- Run the notebook...